David-118/2048-Solver/diary.md

+# Week 8
+## Week 8.2
+Worked on the report and presentation.
+As I have complete more than I intened to this for the programing.
+I mostly desighed to work on the report and presentation this week.
+Were

+## Week 8.1
+Got the results from the benchmark on four orignaol benchmarks and a snake herutstic with the same penlty as the diagonal heurstic.
+The penatly is mutipled by a heurtsic.
 # Week 7
 ## Week 7.2
 I've created a benchmarking Command Line Interface.
 When the package in run with command line parameters -b \[number of time to run each heuristic\] and -o \[location of output file\].
 This dumps the results out to a csv file.
-I had problems caused when I initially tried to use opencsv, as I was unable to create the package with JLink, and was unable to find q quick solution.
+I had problems caused when I initially tried to use opencsv, as I was unable to create the package with JLink, and was unable to find a quick solution.
 I eventually switched to jackson csv.
 I left the process running with 100 heuristics running Sunday night, but do not expect the result to monday afternoon.